401d37-Final-Project/401d37-Final-Project/README.md

-Team Name - Devpendencies
+### Team Name - Devpendencies

-The Devpendents
+## The Devpendents

 Dev Low - Tia Low
 Dev Romero - Blake Romero
 Dev Herriges - Matt Herriges
 Dev Baldock - Steve Baldock

+## Project Name

+The Devpendency Application

-Project Description
+## Project Summary

-The application will be
+Provide a resource for developers to track/apply to jobs, create "notes" whiteboard style, and look up pertinent information for DSAs.
+Devpendency will provide all these features with a clean, easily navigable user interface.

-Proposed Platform
+## Proposed Platform

 React or React Native